-- If you catch a fish (including rough fish) and you don't intend to use it for anything, you must return it immediately back into the water alive.
+- If you catch a fish (including native rough fish and common carp) and you don't intend to use it for anything, you must return it immediately back into the water alive.
 You can't waste a fish by discarding it, or any part of it, on the ice, on the bank, or into the water. - You can't dispose of any rubbish (including parts of fish or other animals), or chemicals into public waters, or on shore. - You can't deposit fish parts or other material (chum) into waters to attract fish. - You can't possess or transport white perch, ruffe, round goby, black carp, bighead carp, grass carp or silver carp, unless you are taking them to a DNR office.
-If you catch a black, bighead, grass or silver carp, see page 8. - You can't buy or sell game fish, whitefish, or cisco (tullibee) unless you buy fish from a commercial, private hatchery, or aquatic farm licensee. - You can't release bait (including worms) anywhere in Minnesota.
+If you catch a black, bighead, grass or silver carp, see page 15. - You can't buy or sell game fish, native rough fish, whitefish, or cisco (tullibee) unless you buy the fish from a commercial, private hatchery, or aquatic farm licensee. - You can't release bait (including worms) anywhere in Minnesota.
 All unwanted bait should be disposed of in the trash.

-See page 9 for boat and trailer transport restrictions.
+See page 16 for boat and trailer transport restrictions.